-Search & Seizure in Oregon has been updated for 2017, with over 75 pages of case law updates & analysis.
-The updates from 2016 and 2015 are included as well.
+Search & Seizure in Oregon has been updated for 2018, with 99 pages of case law updates & analysis.
+All previous updates from 2015 to 2018 are included as well.

 The 2014 edition was reorganized to make it easier to find what you're looking for.
 The book focuses on key opinions, with in-depth analysis, practice tips, and much more.
 Within these pages, you will find:

 The twelve top ways in a which a search warrant affidavit is inadequate.